- Programs of Study

 - 1 FE, RE or UE grade in the same developmental course = Academic Warning (13 credit limit) plus Data Hold on registration.
-The academic advisor's approval signature is required to register.
+The program advisor's approval signature is required to register.

 - 2 FE, RE or UE grades in the same developmental course = Probation 1 (9 credit limit) and Data Hold on registration.
-The academic advisor's approval signature is required to register.
-Students must complete an Academic Plan with their academic advisor.
+The program advisor's approval signature is required to register.
+Students must complete an Academic Plan with their program advisor.

 - After completion of developmental course in subject area with a grade of CE or better, satisfactory academic standing would be restored.